niqdevgit/V.E.N.L.A/Hours&Diary.md

 ## 6.2.2024
 I added error handling to the backend and appropriate messaging to the frontend.
 I worked on CSS a lot.
 I'm not that competent in CSS, but I really enjoy working with it.
 I managed to create some kind of neo-brutalism style.

+## 7.2.2024
+I had a legendary battle with the theme switcher.
+I wanted to use real CSS, not some ReactJS trick.
+That caused me to come up with a solution that must be illegal or at least morally highly doubtful.
+Nowadays I store my CSS files in the backend, not frontend.
+Then I fetch them and set them dynamically.
+Performance suffers a little, but every war takes its casualties.

+IDK, this turned into a therapy session, but I need to get something off my chest.
+I feel like an impostor.
+I cannot make professional and robust solutions.
+I feel like all I ever develop are tape and glue solutions that get the job done, but are not the "correct" way to do.
+I soon start my first official developer job at a real company.
+Maybe seeing how "the real professionals" do it I get some confidence in me.
+And also I might learn "the one and only correct way" to do things.

+I also tried to deploy the app, no time today to debug it. 🙁